Suvrat1629/Go-payments/README.md

-Here's a README format for your project, based on the description you provided:
+Here's a README format for user authentication, based on the description you provided:

 ---